plus-rkwitt/LatentSDEonHS/README.md

 pip3 install einops scipy scikit-learn gdown
 ```

-Next, clone the repository, get the implementation of the power spherical distribution and set it up
+Next, (1) clone the repository as well as (2) the implementation of the power spherical distribution from De Cao and Aziz (see [here](https://arxiv.org/abs/2006.04437)) and set it up as listed:
-as listed:

 ```bash
 cd /tmp/